Alex Bregman Player Props: Astros vs. White Sox

 - Bregman hit .259 with 38 doubles, 23 home runs and 88 walks.

-- Among qualifying hitters last season, he ranked 63rd in batting average, while his on-base percentage ranked 22nd and he was 43rd in slugging.
+- Among qualified hitters in MLB play last season, he ranked 63rd in batting average, 22nd in on-base percentage, and 43rd in slugging.

 - In 110 of 168 games last season (65.5%) Bregman had at least one hit, and in 40 of those contests (23.8%) he picked up more than one.